babatunday/ml_microservicesproject/README.md

 source ~/.devops/bin/activate

-This will create a virtual environment in your home directory called .devops Install dependencies by running make install
+This will create a virtual environment in your home directory called .devops Install dependencies by running: make install

 (Optionally) Lint application (requires hadolint)